Connect Streamlit to Supabase

 With your Supabase database created, you can now connect to it from Streamlit!

 Your local Streamlit app will read secrets from a file .streamlit/secrets.toml in your app's root directory.
-Create this file if it doesn't exist yet and add the supabase_url and supabase_key here:
+Create this file if it doesn't exist yet and add the SUPABASE_URL and SUPABASE_KEY here:

 Replace xxxx above with your Project URL and API key from Step 1.